Margaret Brown

-Margaret Brown (née Tobin; July 18, 1867 – October 26, 1932), posthumously known as "The Unsinkable Molly Brown", was an American socialite and philanthropist.
-She was a passenger on the RMS Titanic which sank in 1912 and she unsuccessfully urged the crew in Lifeboat No. 6 to return to the debris field to look for survivors.
+Margaret Brown (née Tobin; July 18, 1867 – October 26, 1932), posthumously known as the "Unsinkable Molly Brown", was an American socialite and philanthropist.
+She was a survivor of the RMS Titanic, which sank in 1912, and she unsuccessfully urged the crew in Lifeboat No. 6 to return to the debris field to look for survivors.

 During her lifetime, her friends called her "Maggie", but by her death, obituaries referred to her as the "Unsinkable Mrs. Brown".
-The "Molly" nickname was coined by 1960 Broadway musical based on her life and its 1964 film adaptation which were both entitled The Unsinkable Molly Brown.
+Gene Fowler referred to her as "Molly Brown" in his 1933 book Timberline.
+The following year, she was referred to as the "Unsinkable Mrs. Brown" and "Molly Brown" in newspapers.

 Early life

-Margaret Tobin is believed by scholars to have been born on July 18, 1867, in a cottage near the Mississippi River in Hannibal, Missouri, on Denkler's Alley.
-The three-room cottage is now the Molly Brown Birthplace and Museum on 600 Butler Street in Hannibal.
-Her parents were Irish Catholic immigrants John Tobin (1821–1899), an abolitionist who supported the Underground Railroad, and Johanna (Collins) Tobin (1825–1905).
-Her siblings were Daniel Tobin (born 1863), Michael Tobin (born 1866), William Tobin (born 1869), and Helen Tobin (born 1871).
-Both of Margaret's parents were widowed and remarried as young adults.
-Brown had two half-sisters: Catherine Bridget Tobin (born 1856), by her father's first marriage, and Mary Ann Collins (born 1857), by her mother's first marriage.

-Called Maggie by her family, she attended her maternal aunt's school, Mary O'Leary's grammar school, which was across the street from her home.
+Margaret Tobin was born on July 18, 1867, near the Mississippi River in Hannibal, Missouri, on Denkler's Alley.
+The three-room cottage where she was born is now the Molly Brown Birthplace and Museum; it is on 600 Butler Street in Hannibal.
+Her parents were Irish Catholic immigrants John Tobin and Johanna (Collins) Tobin.
+Her siblings were Daniel Tobin, Michael Tobin, William Tobin, and Helen Tobin.
+Both of Margaret's parents had previously been married to other spouses who had died.
+Brown had two half-sisters: Catherine Bridget Tobin, by her father's first marriage, and Mary Ann Collins, by her mother's first marriage.
+Called Maggie by her family, she attended her maternal aunt Mary O'Leary's grammar school, which was across the street from her home.
 Nearby was also the Hannibal Gas Works where her father worked as a laborer.
 Their neighborhood was a tight-knit Irish Catholic community, where people traveled westward through the town for the gold fields.

 At age 18, Margaret relocated to Leadville, Colorado, with her siblings Daniel Tobin, Mary Ann Collins Landrigan, and Mary Ann's husband John Landrigan.
 Margaret and her brother Daniel shared a two-room log cabin, and she found work sewing carpets and draperies at a dry goods store, Daniels, Fisher and Smith.
 Daniel was a miner.